taboca/TelaSocial/README.md

 # Welcome to TelaSocial - Bem-vindo ao TelaSocial

-This project has a lot being changed nowadays ( September 2011 ).
-Notice this is a repository of a lot of old things, plus new things, and also client and Web-based ( that can be server hosted ) code.
-So a few pointers now:
+Notice this repository brings the full history of the project so it may bring a lot of data that is not in place anymore if you are using HEAD.
+The new structure is:

     TelaSocial
           \_____apps ( Example of content app -- Web and JS only )